Morphinan

 Morphinan is the prototype chemical structure of a large chemical class of psychoactive drugs, consisting of opiate analgesics, cough suppressants, and dissociative hallucinogens, among others.
 Typical examples include compounds such as morphine, codeine, and dextromethorphan (DXM).
 Despite related molecular structures, the pharmacological profiles and mechanisms of action between the various types of morphinan substances can vary substantially.
 They tend to function either as μ-opioid receptor agonists (analgesics), or NMDA receptor antagonists (dissociatives).

 Structure

 Morphinan has a phenanthrene core structure with the A ring remaining aromatic and the B and C rings being saturated, and an additional nitrogen-containing, six-membered, saturated ring, the D ring, being attached to carbons 9 and 13 of the core, and with the nitrogen being at position 17 of the composite.

 Of the major naturally occurring opiates of the morphinan type—morphine, codeine and thebaine—thebaine has no therapeutic properties (it causes seizures in mammals), but it provides a low-cost feedstock for the industrial production of at least four semi-synthetic opiate agonists, including hydrocodone, hydromorphone, oxycodone and oxymorphone, and the opioid antagonist naloxone.

+Morphinan is characterized by a common tetracyclic chemical scaffold.
+As such, the morphinan class includes naturally occurring alkaloids derived from the opium poppy (opiates), as well as a wide range of semi-synthetic drugs including oxycodone and the Bentley compounds, to fully synthetic opioid derivatives with some having thousands of times the potency of morphine.
+Other examples are found in fentanyl used in general anesthesia, methadone for dependency treatment, as well as lower activity compounds such as codeine and loperamide.